-Joyce Keil has recently announced her intention to step down from Ragazzi at the end of the 2019-2020 academic year.
+Joyce Keil has recently announced her intention to step down from Ragazzi at the end of the 2019–2020 season.
 At that time, Joyce will have concluded 33 years as Founder and Artistic Director.

-The Ragazzi Board has been preparing for this moment for several years.
+The Ragazzi board has been preparing for this moment for several years.
 With Joyce’s full blessing, we have chosen Kent Jue as her successor as Artistic Director.
-For the academic year 2020, Joyce will retain Director responsibilities for Choral Group and Choral Scholars.
+For the 2019–2020 season, Joyce will retain director responsibilities for Choral Group and Choral Scholars.
 Kent will take over artistic and management duties for the remaining choruses and faculty members.
 This arrangement will allow Kent and Joyce to have another full year of transition to ensure continuity and the greatest probability of success in continuing Ragazzi’s legacy.

 This is an emotional and important moment in Ragazzi’s history.
 Please join me in expressing our appreciation for Joyce’s profound accomplishments, and also wishing her the best in her future endeavors, which will undoubtedly continue to impact and inspire the music community.